denoflow/denoflow/README.md

 ## About <a name = "about"></a>

-Denoflow is a serverless, automated workflow based `yaml` workflow file, you can use any Deno module or Typescript/Javascript code to run your workflow.
+Denoflow is a simple, powerful, serverless automated workflow tool based [`yaml`](https://yaml.org/) workflow file and [Deno](https://deno.land/), you can use any Deno modules, Typescript/Javascript code to run your workflow.
+Denoflow will execute your workflow as you want.

 > It's still at a very early stage, use with care!